 Internet@MySchool is an initiative by ISOC Yemen that seeks to set up Internet access hotspots and provide training in ICT skills through workshops and lectures to secondary school students, as well as by commissioning training materials in the local language (Arabic) in four schools in Sanaa and Aden in Yemen.

-Yemen is among the countries with the lowest rates of internet penetration in the Middle East region, with penetration only at 15%.
+Yemen is among the countries with the lowest rates of internet penetration in the Middle East region, with penetration only at 15 percent.
 The country also lacks access to 3G connectivity and has suffered damage to key internet infrastructure owing to the ongoing civil war.

 Stable infrastructure: The ongoing conflict causes frequent power outages and disrupts communications.
 Solar generators and alternative sources of electricity are required to power devices that provide Internet access.